Bradford & Bingley Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Bradford & Bingley offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Bradford & Bingley and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-What criteria does a mortgage lender (for example Bradford & Bingley) adopt to categorise someone as a contractor or self-employed.
-For instance does one have to own more than a particular percentage of a business?
+What criteria does a mortgage lender (for example Bradford & Bingley) use to class someone as a contractor or self-employed.
+For instance does one have to own over a particular percentage of a business?

 Find out how to order your redemption statement request from Bradford & Bingley